feldroop/sais-drum/README.md

   > Lao, B., Nong, G., Chan, W.H. et al. : _Fast induced sorting suffixes on a multicore machine_ (2018) DOI: [10.1007/s11227-018-2395-5](https://doi.org/10.1007/s11227-018-2395-5)

 - Implementation techniques laid out by Ilya Grebnov in the README of libsais
-- General optimizations such writing vectorization-friendly code
+- General optimizations such as writing vectorization-friendly code
 - Some of my own ideas that leverage Rust-specific features such as the easy creation of generic code compared to C

+## Why drum?

+Who doesn't like drums?
+Also, it's a pretty funny wordplay in German.